 If you stay in France for one year or less and do not have specific health needs (glasses, dental care, etc.), the minimum cover may be sufficient for you.

-And visit the website of the French Ministry of Higher Education and Research for more information.
+the website of the French Ministry of Higher Education and Research.

-If you have limited resources, and you are registered for French health insurance (‘Assurance Maladie’), you can apply to the health insurance organization (“CPAM”) in your place of residence for supplementary health insurance through the supplementary universal health care coverage program (“Complémentaire santé solidaire”).
+If you have limited resources, and are registered for French health insurance (‘Assurance Maladie’), you can apply to the health insurance organization (“CPAM”) in your place of residence for the complementary health coverage called ‘Complémentaire santé solidaire’.

 Cost of complementary health insurance